 HF 2362—Unemployment Insurance Nonprofit Appeals

-HF 2362 treats reimbursable nonprofit employers the same as contributory employers for contesting their unemployment insurance reimbursement (unemployment insurance tax rate for contributory employers).
-Currently, the Code states when a nonprofit gets notice of the decision and how they have to pay.
-To contest it, they must go to district court.
+HF 2362 treats reimbursable nonprofit employers the same as contributory employers for contesting their unemployment insurance reimbursement (the unemployment insurance tax rate for contributory employers).
+Previously, when a nonprofit got notice of the decision and how to pay, it had to go to district court to contest it.
 The bill changes that to an unemployment insurance administrative law judge.